Re-register a Hyper-V host if:

 To re-register a host, perform the following steps:

-- Log in to the Phoenix Management Console.
+- Log on to Management Console.

 Ensure that you use this activation token for the correct host.
 If you use this re-registration activation token to re-register a different host, backup jobs will fail for virtual machines running on the other host as well for the virtual machines running on the host you originally wanted to re-register.
 In addition, on the Hosts tab of the Hyper-V page, details of the other host become identical to the host you originally wanted to re-register.

-- Click Finish.
+- Click Done.

-Step 2: Install the Phoenix agent
+Step 2: Install the Hybrid Workloads agent

 Before you begin, ensure that: